Jay DeFeo: The Rose

 DeFeo’s best-known painting, The Rose (1958–1966) preoccupied her for almost eight years.
-Selected by Thomas Hoving for his book Greatest Works of Art of Western Civilization, this masterwork stands over ten and a half feet high and weighs more than one ton.
+Selected by Thomas Hoving for his book Greatest Works of Art of Western Civilization, this masterwork stands over 3.2 meters (10.5 feet) tall and weighs over a ton.
 As she worked on it, DeFeo built up and then carved away at the paint, in an almost sculptural process.
 In the end a starburst motif emerged with ridges of white paint radiating out to rougher textured gray material sparkling with mica.

 The greater part of DeFeo’s work on The Rose terminated when she was evicted from her Fillmore Street apartment in November 1965.
 Her friend Bruce Conner stated that an “uncontrolled event” was necessary to force her to finish this work, and he documented its removal from her apartment in a short film titled The White Rose (1967).
-As the film shows, the painting was so large that the wall below a window opening had to be knocked out to remove it.
-Conner captured DeFeo dangling her feet from a fire escape as she watched the work being removed by forklift and then carried off in a moving van.
-The painting was transported to the Pasadena Art Museum, where DeFeo added finishing details in 1966, before taking a four-year break from creating art.
-In 1969, the work was finally shown in solo exhibitions at the Pasadena Art Museum and the San Francisco Museum of Art (now SFMOMA), with an accompanying essay authored by Fred Martin.
-Martin later arranged for the painting to be stored at the San Francisco Art Institute, where it remained hidden behind a wall, in need of conservation, until 1995, when the Whitney Museum of American Art conserved and acquired the work for its collection.
+As the film shows, the painting was so large that the wall below a window opening was cut out to allow the painting's removal.
+Conner captured DeFeo dangling her feet from a fire escape as she watched the work being removed by forklift and carried off in a moving van.
+The painting was taken to the Pasadena Art Museum (now called Norton Simon Museum), where DeFeo added finishing details in 1966, before taking a four-year break from creating art.
+In 1969, the work was finally shown in solo exhibitions at the Pasadena Art Museum and the San Francisco Museum of Art (now SFMOMA), with an accompanying essay by Fred Martin.
+Martin then arranged for the painting to be installed on the wall of a conference room at the San Francisco Art Institute.
+In 1973, concerned that The Rose was not well protected, DeFeo arranged for a conservator to begin stabilizing the painting, a project which could not be completed fully because of a lack of funds.
+Afterwards, a wall was built in front of the painting to help keep it safe.
+It remained hidden there until 1995, when the Whitney Museum of American Art conserved and acquired the work for its collection.